 And so, we conclude our quick tour of County Galway.
 If you are planning a trip here are some helpful links:

-To visit the other counties on our tour of Ireland just click on a link below:
+To visit the other counties on our tour of Ireland check out my post on Ireland’s thirty-two counties.

 (Goodbye and blessings)